sarietta/theoputer-blog/content/posts/register.md

 This is called an SR Latch.
 The S and R refer to the Set and Reset inputs.
 What is noteworthy is that this circuit will hold whatever value is in the two NAND gates until the opposite change signal is activated.
-What we want out of a register is to hold o to a value (like memory) until we choose to set it to something else, *but* we only want that change to happen during the execute phase of our clock
+What we want out of a register is to hold on to a value (like memory) until we choose to set it to something else, *but* we only want that change to happen during the execute phase of our clock
 cycle: